-A Community Navigator for Dementia and Memory Loss post is being piloted by Adult Social Care.
-The Navigator works as part of the Care and Connect team however she provides dedicated support to people with dementia, memory loss and their carers.
+A Community Navigator for Dementia and Memory Loss post has been established as part of the Care and Connect Team in Adult Social Care.
+The Navigator provides dedicated support to people with dementia, memory loss and their carers.

 The aim is for this person to develop expertise in this area; map out the current provision to ensure we have an accurate picture of what is available; and also to provide time limited support to people with dementia and their carers to access appropriate community services.
 We hope that this will strengthen the current offer of support for people with dementia and memory problems.